-Ref - CISI or HER Street No Name Street Site type Site Description (Updated to the information provided in the Heritage List Project) Period Status ie noted in Conservation Mngt Plans Local list candidate in the NDP Marked on Cornwall Council mapping?
-Conservation Within the Town Development Boundary?
-203 21 Fore Street Fore Street Building Commercial building, depicted on 1876 OS Map.
-Yes Yes Yes Town Centre Yes 204 19 Grow Box Fore Street Building Commercial building depicted on the 1876 OS Map.
-A modern, single-storey, flat-roofed (fruit and veg) shop now projects out from its original frontage, forming the west side of what is now The Square in front of Halifax Building Society.
-The first and second storeys retain the building's original dressed-granite appearance.
-Yes Yes Yes Town Centre Yes 205 17-18 Fore Street Fore Street Building Commercial and Domestic Buildings.
+Ref - CISI or HER Street No Street Site type pping & further detail is on Heritagegatew Site Description (Updated to the information provided in the Heritage List Project) Period Status ie noted in Conservation Mngt Plans Status in the Cornwall Heritage List Platform Aug 23 Key Feature of Local Character in the NDP Marked on Cornwall Council mapping?
+Within a Conservation Area?
+Within the Town Development Boundary?
+206 2&3 Fore Street Fore Street 1 Building Commercial and domestic buildings on the north side of Fore Street.
 Depicted on the 1876 OS Map.
-Yes Yes Yes Town Centre Yes 206 2&3 Fore Street Fore Street Building Commercial and domestic buildings on the north side of Fore Street.
+Candidate Work in Progress Yes Yes Yes Town Centre Yes 206 7 & 8 Fore Street Fore Street 1 Building Commercial and domestic buildings on the north side of Fore Street.
 Depicted on the 1876 OS Map.
-Yes Yes Yes Town Centre Yes 206 7&8 Fore Street Fore Street Building Commercial and domestic buildings on the north side of Fore Street.
-Depicted on the 1876 OS Map.
-Yes Yes Yes Town Centre Yes 209 Regal Cinema Fore Street Building A cinema opened in 1935, with a facade of fine art deco design (complete with tower and cinema name placed between horizontal strips) and seating for 982 on a semi-stadium plan.
+Candidate Work in Progress Yes Yes Yes Town Centre Yes 209 Regal Cinema Fore Street 1 Building A cinema opened in 1935, with a facade of fine art deco design (complete with tower and cinema name placed between horizontal strips) and seating for 982 on a semi-stadium plan.
 It was opened by Mr Prance as part of Sound & Movement Cinemas, and the original sound system was by British Thomson-Houston.
 Since then it has been extended and updated several times and is now Merlin Cinemas' flagship venue.
 (See Wikipedia for more about its history and development).
-Building of Local Interest (BLI) Yes Yes Yes Town Centre Yes 283 91 -92 Tower House and arcade Fore Street Building A substantial, ornate building occupying a prominent location on the corner of Fore Street and Penryn Street, comprised of three- storeys, with shops on the ground floor and living/office space above, and incorporating an L-shaped arcade running from one street to the other.
+Building of Local Interest (BLI) Ready Yes Yes Yes Town Centre Yes 283 91 -92 Tower House and arcade Fore Street 1 Building A substantial, ornate building occupying a prominent location on the corner of Fore Street and Penryn Street, comprised of three-storeys, with shops on the ground floor and living/office space above, and incorporating an L-shaped arcade running from one street to the other.
 It's present ground plan is depicted on the 1908 OS Map.
 Buildings are also depicted here on the the 1876 map, but appear to be earlier structures.
 The HER record description (MCO64769) is as follows: "Extant shopping arcade dating from 1885, including Tower House".
-Included in CISI Yes Yes Yes Town Centre Yes 285 82-86 Fore Street Fore Street Building A block of commercial buildings on the south side of Fore Street.
+Included in CISI Ready Yes Yes Yes Town Centre Yes 285 82-86 Fore Street Fore Street 1 Building A block of commercial buildings on the south side of Fore Street.
 Shown on the 1876 OS Map.
-Yes Yes Yes Town Centre Yes 286 HSBC Bank (ex), now a creative arts outlet Fore Street Building A purpose-built bank, with a facade of Grecco-Roman pillars.
-Was a HSBC, before closure by end of 2018.
+Candidate Work in Progress Yes Yes Yes Town Centre Yes 286 81 HSBC Bank Fore Street 1 Building A purpose-built bank, with a facade of Grecco- Roman pillars.
+Most recently a branch of HSBC, before closure by end of 2018.
 Depicted on the 1876 OS Map.
-Building of Local Interest (BLI) Yes Yes Yes Town Centre Yes 291 75-80 Fore Street Fore Street Building A block of historic commercial buildings on the south side of Fore Street.
+Identified as a Building of Local Interest in Conservation Management Plan.
+Building of Local Interest (BLI) Candidate Work in Progress Yes Yes Yes Town Centre Yes 291 75-80 Fore Street Fore Street 1 Building A block of historic commercial buildings on the south side of Fore Street.
 Shown on the 1876 OS Map.
-Building of Local Interest (BLI) - No 77 only Yes Yes Yes Town Centre Yes
+No 77 is identified as a Building of Historic Interest in Conservation Management Plan.
+Building of Local Interest (BLI) - 77 Candidate Work in Progress Yes Yes Yes Town Centre Yes